Is an Expensive SD Card Better for a Raspberry Pi?

 • SDUC: Secure Digital Ultra Capacity.
 Between 2TB and 128TB capacity.

-Recomendado: Como usar expoentes no Excel
+Recomendado: Como armazenar alterações no Git

 Speed is a bit more complicated.
 The SD Association uses speed classes to designate the minimum sustained write speeds.
 The classes are: